6 Steps to Creating a Contingent Workforce Management Strategy

 5. Develop Rules for Compliance

-As discussed earlier, factoring in compliance is an incredibly important part of a successful contingent talent management strategy.
-Develop clear rules for identifying, engaging, and managing independent contractors when building your own program and be sure to keep managers, stakeholders, and employees in the loop so they understand why compliance is so important.
+As discussed earlier, compliance is an essential part of a successful contingent talent management strategy.
+Develop clear rules for identifying, engaging, and managing independent contractors when building your program, and keep managers, stakeholders, and employees informed so they understand why compliance is so important.

 Remember, worker classification is complex.
-As the independent workforce grows, laws change and evolve as well.
-It can often be hard to understand what is required and what applies to your particular business.
-If you don’t have an expert on your team who can be the go-to person to answer legal questions, consider partnering with a company that can help you tackle these big issues—there’s more to it than just adhering to laws and guidelines.
-You also need to make sure contracts are fairly written and negotiated, that taxes are filed and paid, that expenses are properly submitted and deducted, among many other details.
+As the independent workforce grows, laws continue to shift as well.
+It can often be difficult to understand what is required and what applies to your particular business.
+If you don’t have an expert on your team to answer legal questions, consider partnering with a company that can help you navigate these issues.
+Beyond meeting regulations, effective compliance practices build trust with your independent talent and protect your brand reputation.

 6. Implement Your Strategy and Iterate

-Successful internal adoption is an important part of building a long-lasting program.
+Successful internal adoption is an important part of building a sustainable program.
 Talk to managers about their concerns and take the time to answer any questions they have.
-Having these discussions early on can help you generate solutions to potential push-back before it happens.
-Make sure employees know what to expect and who they can come to with questions.
+Having these discussions early can help you generate solutions to potential pushback before it happens.
+Make sure employees know what to expect and who they can go to with questions.

-You may also consider developing FAQ guidance documents regarding new policies and procedures or doing a soft launch with a few departments to get feedback before rolling out the entire program or strategy.
+You may also consider developing FAQ guidance documents about new policies and procedures or conducting a soft launch with a few departments to gather feedback before rolling out the entire program.

 Have more questions about building your contingent workforce strategy?
 Our team of experts is here to help.